virtual-cast/Zenject/README.md

 ## Further Help

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
-If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/svermeulen/Extenject), or a pull request if you have a fix / extension.
-Finally, you can also email me directly at sfvermeulen@gmail.com or follow me on twitter at [@steve_verm](https://twitter.com/steve_verm)
+If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 ## Release Notes

 See [here](Documentation/ReleaseNotes.md).

 ## License
     The MIT License (MIT)

-    Copyright (c) 2010-2015 Modest Tree Media  http://www.modesttree.com
+    Copyright (c) 2010-2019 Modest Tree Media Inc. ZENJECT and EXTENJECT are a trademark of Modest Tree Media Inc.  http://www.modesttree.com

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal